tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The additional HMAC in this construction prevents an attacker from echoing a ClientEncryptedSNI and checking whether the response indicates that this is a GREASE ESNI extension or a real ESNI extension.
 The attacker can only compare ESNI extensions against known ESNIKeys value.
+This is further discussed in
+{{do-not-stick-out}}.

 ## Client Behavior {#client-behavior}